MicrosoftDocs/visualstudio-docs/docs/extensibility/xaml-designer-extensibility-migration.md

 ---
 # XAML designer extensibility migration

-Starting in Visual Studio 2019 version 16.1 previews, the XAML designer supports two different architectures: designer isolation architecture and the more recent surface isolation architecture.
+Starting in Visual Studio 2019 version 16.1 previews, the XAML designer supports two different architectures: the designer isolation architecture and the more recent surface isolation architecture.
 This architecture transition is required to support target runtimes that can't be hosted in a .NET Framework process.
 Moving to the surface isolation architecture introduces breaking changes to the third-party extensibility model.
 This article outlines the changes.

 **Designer isolation** is used by the WPF designer for projects that target the .NET Framework and supports *.design.dll* extensions.
-User code, control libraries, and third-party extensions are loaded in an external process (XDesProc.exe) along with the actual designer code and designer panels.
+User code, control libraries, and third-party extensions are loaded in an external process (*XDesProc.exe*) along with the actual designer code and designer panels.

 **Surface isolation** is used by the UWP designer.
 It's also used by the WPF designer for projects that target .NET Core.
-In surface isolation, only user code and control libraries are loaded in a separate process, while the designer and its panels are loaded in the Visual Studio process (DevEnv.exe).
+In surface isolation, only user code and control libraries are loaded in a separate process, while the designer and its panels are loaded in the Visual Studio process (*DevEnv.exe*).
 The runtime used for executing user code and control libraries is different from that used by the .NET Framework for the actual designer and third-party extensibility code.

 ![extensibility-migration-architecture](media/xaml-designer-extensibility-migration-architecture.png)

-Because of this architecture transition, third-party extensions are no longer loaded into the same process as the user runtime controls.
-They can no longer have direct dependencies on runtime control libraries or directly access runtime objects.
+Because of this architecture transition, third-party extensions are no longer loaded into the same process as the third-party control libraries.
+The extensions can no longer have direct dependencies on control libraries or directly access runtime objects.
 Extensions that were previously written for the designer isolation architecture using the *Microsoft.Windows.Extensibility.dll* API must be migrated to a new approach to work with the surface isolation architecture.
 In practice, an existing extension will need to be compiled against new extensibility API assemblies.
 Access to runtime control types via [typeof](/dotnet/csharp/language-reference/keywords/typeof) or runtime instances must be replaced or removed because control libraries are now loaded in a different process.

 ## New extensibility API assemblies